hamburgerEngine/hamburgerEngine/README.md

-# Phlox Engine - Legacy Branch
+# Phlox Engine

-The Pre-Rewrite version of Phlox Engine!
+The uhh main version of Phlox Engine!

-Um I recommend waiting for the rewrite but you can use this if you want I guess.
+There is a rewrite in progress but it's on hold and it's NOWHERE near done!

+So use this version for now!!

 # Phlox Engine